Hillary Clinton 2008 presidential campaign: Campaign finance irregularities

 A February 13, 2008, NPR article stated (with regard to mailing lists) that "Last year, New York Sen. Hillary Clinton took the unusual step of renting out some of her lists."
 The Clinton campaign responded "that the lists were rented out by her 2006 Senate campaign committee — and that the rentals took place before she began her formal campaign for president last January."
 Of this response NPR commented, "That would mean the rental fees went unpaid for at least 11 months.
 Starke, the analyst, cites Info U.S.A. data showing that on average, it settles accounts within 64 days."

+Caucuses and primaries 2008

+Iowa

+In the initial delegate selection event of 2008, she placed third with 29.45 percent of the state delegate selections in the January 3, Iowa Democratic caucus to Obama's 37.58 percent and Edwards' 29.75 percent.
+In terms of the actual number of delegates that would later be selected to the national convention, the difference between the top three candidates was minor, with Clinton possibly ahead of Edwards.
+Nevertheless, in terms of damaging her image as the "inevitable" leader in the race and in giving Obama considerable momentum, this was a major blow to Clinton's campaign.
+She remained upbeat in her remarks that night, saying that "This race begins tonight and ends when Democrats throughout America have their say.
+Our campaign was built for a marathon, and we have the resources to run a national race in the weeks ahead."
+The following day, reports described "panic" among some Clinton donors; some Clinton supporters began questioning the soundness of her strategy and the ability of her top campaign advisors, with chief strategist Mark Penn the focus of particular criticism.